Try out popular cookbook creator Maida Heatter’s Chocolate Mousse Torte recipe

 Method:

 * Place the chopped chocolate within the top of a small double boiler over water over low heat.
 Could you bring it to a low simmer?
-Meanwhile, in a cup or small bowl, dissolve the coffee within the 1/four cup boiling water and pour it over the chocolate.
+Meanwhile, in a cup or small bowl, dissolve the coffee within the 1/four cup of boiling water and pour it over the chocolate.
 Cover and cook dinner over low warmth, whisking once in a while until the chocolate is melted.

 * Remove from warmness and preserve to stir until clean.
 Let cool barely—alternatively, area chocolate in a medium microwave-secure bowl.
-Dissolve the espresso inside the boiling water and pour it over the chocolate.
-Cover with a plate or kitchen towel and permit stand for five mins.
+Dissolve the espresso in the boiling water and pour it over the chocolate.
+Cover with a plate or kitchen towel and permit stand for five minutes.
 Vigorously whisk till the chocolate is melted and smooth.
 If there are still bits of unmelted chocolate, microwave in 15-2nd bursts, whisking among, until clean and completely melted.

 * Make the whipped cream: In the chilled mixing bowl with the chilled whisk attachment, beat the cream, powdered sugar, and vanilla at excessive speed till it holds a described shape.
 Spread over the unbaked part of the mousse, apart from the rim; refrigerate.
-Another way of using the whipped cream: Use a pastry bag outfitted with a medium celebrity tube and pipe a lattice sample over the pinnacle of the pie and a border around the brink.
+Another way of using the whipped cream: Use a pastry bag outfitted with a medium celebrity tube and piped a lattice sample over the pinnacle of the pie and a border around the brink.
 Coarsely grate a few semisweet chocolates over the top before serving, if desired.
-The torte is satisfactorily eaten the day it’s made, but it’s not terrible the following day.
+The torte is satisfactorily eaten the day it’s made but not terrible the following day.